 \section{Analysis}

-In this section, we first provide an interpretation from the uncertainty perspective for {\ModelName} and then investigate two variants: {\ModelName} with unsupervised identification strategy ({\ModelUncertain}) and {\ModelName} with label replacement ({\ModelUnknown}).
+In this section, we first introduce a variant, {\ModelUncertain}, which adopts an unsupervised identification strategy for {\ModelName}.
+Then we provide an interpretation from the uncertainty perspective for {\ModelName}.
 In addition, we verify the refusal ability on unanswerable questions, which should not receive answers from the model.
-Finally, we investigate the perplexity of refused questions and the entropy of answers to get a deep understanding of how {\ModelName} works.
+More case studies are shown in Table~\ref{appendix:unknown-examples} in the Appendix for qualitative analysis.
+Further analysis of the perplexity (Section~\ref{appendix:perplexity}) and uncertainty of the training datasets (Section~\ref{appendix:uncertainty}) demonstrates the effectiveness of our proposed method.